 Arlene Germain is President and Co-founder of the Massachusetts Advocates for Nursing Home Reform (MANHR).
 As MANHR’s President, her duties include guiding the work of MANHR, presenting testimony to legislative and other policy-making committees, participating in numerous coalitions and stakeholder committees advocating for nursing home residents, and serving as an expert on various long-term care issues.

-Arlene began her elder advocacy efforts 20 years ago when her mother entered a nursing home.
+Arlene began her elder advocacy efforts over 20 years ago when her mother entered a nursing home.
 Since that time, Arlene has been involved in the care of 8 loved ones in 7 Massachusetts long-term care facilities.
 These relationships and care experiences are the driving force behind her passionate advocacy efforts.